On May 3, 2022, CalRecycle hosted a statewide webinar called, Peer Sharing: How Jurisdictions are Implementing the SB 1383 Procurement Requirements.

 - Are recyclable

-As there is so much paper present in the solid waste disposal stream, the procurement of recycled content and recyclable paper will grow demand for these products and support recycling to help meet the organic waste diversion goals of SB 1383.
+As there is so much paper present in the solid waste disposal stream, the procurement requirements for recycled-content and recyclable paper are important to grow demand for these products and support recycling to help meet the organic waste diversion goals of SB 1383.

 - Products must be recyclable as defined by FTC “Green Guides” (16 CFR 260.12)